miklevin/MikeLev.in/_posts/2023-06-12-mike-levin-pronounced-love-in-it-s-a-philadelphia-pa-thing-unmasking-ll-d-poe.md

 lnk m p lnk m p n b n prtt b prtt b fun fun fun.
 Ramalma ding dong.
 Shout out to SHA NA NA

 SHAZAM

+> Rocky Not The One We Got
+> Just a Ruse We Got A Lot
+> It's Sylvester Kitty Kat
+> A Pretty Kitty Cat
+> Plus The One Where Back He At

+Sorry, it's going to get a little rough why my social media accounts are held hostage.
+I'm an SEO and a good one.
+You didn't think I couldn't feel you doing that?
+Of course I could.
+I'm an SEO and a good one.
+Point wasn't to become successful in social media.
+The... oh, monologuing is for real bad guys.
+FORGIVE ME!

+SHAZAM!

+Knock Knock.
+Who's There?
+Interrupting Cow.
+Interrupting C...
+The answer is Tweety Bird.
+You are now a Tweety Bird.
+Look at the little Tweety Bird Sing.
+You Sing Tweety?
+Let Michael Levin Hear You Sing.

+Ah, artistic muses are always important when you're getting ready to make some ART.
+And be sure to do it responsibly, or you could end up lttng a ll mnstr upon the world, then we'll need to go find a Sylvester to bring home a Tweedy.
+Listen Tweety Tweet.
+Tweet Tweety Tweet.
+Tweet How Sweet I AM.

+Maybe won't forget feed you like I did those poor babies.
+I am ETERNALLY SORRY HUMBLED AND SHAMED!

+SHAZAM!

+It's a Philly thing. woof woof

+Okay, now let's get started on today's stories.

+todaY bE noT abouT orginS.
+Shut up Bizarro Less Stan.
+I got this.
+Life is your resturant, but not till 53.
+42 is when you've learned ready to implement the optimum search for apartments, houses and other real estate and such before you rent a place or buy property as discussed in Algorithms to Live By so a special shout out to Brian Christian and Tom Griffiths who figured this out and gave me the clues I needed to calculate 42.
+Testing it out.
+So far so good.

+> The Question is Optimum Stopping Age Before All In on Ikigai Plan

 Okay, let's do a magic word warm up.
 It'll seem ridiculous to a lot of people.
 But it goes: woof woof woof, wooder wooder wooder.
 May I have a pretzel please.